johnkerl/miller/docs6/src/manpage.md

                                 rather than after.
 May be used more than once.
                                 Example: `mlr --from a.dat --from b.dat cat` is the same as `mlr cat a.dat b.dat`.
+       --infer-int-as-float or -A
+                                Cast all integers in data files to floats.
+       --infer-no-octal or -O   Treat numbers like 0123 in data files as string "0123", not octal for decimal 83 etc.
+       --infer-none or -S       Don't treat values like 123 or 456.7 in data files as int/float; leave them as strings.
        --load {filename}        Load DSL script file for all put/filter operations on the command line.
 If the name following `--load` is a directory, load all `*.mlr` files in that directory.